5 July 2016

 If meditation interests you then you might want to visit the Mahabodhi International Meditation Centre.
 It’s situated a few kilometres out of town and offers residential and day-only courses June to September.
 Frustratingly for us, we were there in May so we can’t comment on the experience ourselves.

 However, one thing you MUST do when you arrive is acclimatising to the altitude BEFORE you go off exploring.
 Particularly if you’ve arrived by air.
 That means taking it very easy for the first couple of days as your body gets used to the conditions.
 If you don’t you run the risk of developing altitude sickness, which in its severe form can be life-threatening.
+Indeed, you might want to review this well-written article on altitude sickness to properly understand how it affects you and what you can do to avoid it.

 Here are some of the highlights in and around Leh that are definitely worth visiting…